Loading…

 Counselor Dispositions and Skills

 Counselor dispositions and skills are assessed throughout the program to ensure candidates are prepared to effectively work with children and youth in the school setting.
-MEC instructors assess candidates based on five specific areas: academic performance, intrapersonal factors, interpersonal relationships, and professional behavior.
+Program Chair and course instructors assess candidates based on five specific areas: academic performance, intrapersonal factors, interpersonal relationships, and professional behavior.
 This comprehensive evaluation process enables candidates to receive mentoring and coaching to foster growth necessary for success as a school counselor.
-See full description and details of the disposition and skills evaluation process in the MEC Program Handbook.

 Program Competencies